 A lot of controversy stems from the ‘subluxation theory’ that says pressure on certain nerves by dislocated vertebrae are the source of many diseases.
 Medical practitioners who have studied the nervous system know for a fact that this is simply not true.
 In reality, it is a manipulative idea that captured the imagination of millions through various media, due to lack of scientific knowledge.
 While there may be benefits to having appropriate, generic spinal manipulations done by a certified therapist, there is no real evidence to suggest that they prevent diseases or heal them.

 Associated Health Risks

 While satisfaction may be gleaned from hearing the occasional neck or vertebrae pop, there are risks associated with having spinal or neck manipulations done.
 As there is not much medical research or scientific backing in the chiropractic community, there is ample room for quackery in this field, with the potential of causing real damage to a person’s health.
 In a UK based survey from 2001, it was reported that 35 people suffered neurological problems within 24 hours of having spinal manipulations, over a span of 12 months.
 This data lends credibility to the fact that spinal and neck manipulations, when done improperly or by an untrained individual may cause severe, lasting damage to neurological health.

 Chiropractic has thrived and blended itself with other forms of organic treatments like acupuncture, herbal medicine etc. From the public to celebrities, chiropractic has gathered a cult like following, and the people endorsing it may be laboring misinformation.
-Fortunately, as chiropractic in Mesa, AZ slowly fuses with medical science, it may bring about good for those suffering from acute muscular or skeletal problems.
+Fortunately, a treatment from a chiropractor in Mesa, AZ slowly fuses with medical science, it may bring about good for those suffering from acute muscular or skeletal problems.